chilli-axe/mpc-autofill/docker/README.md

     sudo apt install git
     git clone https://github.com/fklemme/mpc-autofill.git
     cd mpc-autofill
-    # Edit files according to the top of this README
+    # Now, edit files according to the top of this README
     cd docker
     docker-compose up -d

-Depending on the size of your configured drives, this can take a while before the website becomes available.
+Depending on the size of your configured drives, this can take a while before the website becomes available at http://localhost:8000.
 Later, you can stop all containers with:

     docker-compose down